 At RGB Accounting, we know that dealing with a CRA auditor can be very stressful and intimidating.

-✓ Are you being audited or received a CRA letter requesting an audit?
+✓ Is your business being audited or received a CRA communication requesting an audit?

-✓ Has your charity/non-profit organization been requested to present an engagement review?
+✓ Has your charity/non-profit organization been requested to present an engagement review or audited financial statements?

 At RGB Accounting, we know that dealing with a CRA auditor can be very stressful and intimidating.
 Don’t worry!
-With your assistance, we can help you by providing the professional representation and expertise you need, to be able to deal with government agencies and CRA tax correspondence.
+With your assistance, we can help you by providing the professional representation and expertise you need to deal with government agencies and CRA tax correspondence.

 An audit aims to gain an in-depth understanding of the inner workings of your business.
-This is done by analyzing every critical aspect of your business in comparison to your company’s financial reports.
+This is done by analyzing every critical aspect of your business compared to your company’s financial reports.
 Audits play a vital role in ensuring businesses are compliant with the various financial rules and regulations.

 As fully qualified accountants with many years of experience, we have an in-depth understanding of CRA regulations, so we can ensure that your paperwork and accounts are kept in order.
 As accountants and auditors, we pride ourselves on understanding the codes and rules by which businesses are governed.
 This means you can rely on us to have a full understanding of the latest regulations, as well as a comprehensive knowledge of the impact future changes may have on your business.

-• Late filing of personal or business taxes
+• Late filing of personal, business, and corporate taxes

 • Assistance with GST/HST assessments